 - 1. All produce must be grown by the participant, who must be a resident of Crittenden County. - 2.
 All produce must be of the "current year" crop. - 3.
 Entries must be grown in Crittenden County. - 4.
-Limit of one entry per participant in each class. - 5.
-Entry forms must be completed on all entries. - 6.
-All entries should be entered between 11am 3pm on August 3rd, 2021.
-Judging will take place August 3rd, 2021.
-Entries can be viewed on Wednesday, August 4th from 1pm 6pm and Thursday, August 5th from 11am 3 pm.
-Exhibits can be picked up on August 6th after fair breakfast and until noon - 7.
-Crittenden County Lions Club Fair and Crittenden County Extension Service are not responsible for lost or damaged items. - 8.
-This is not a qualifying event for KY State Fair.
+Limit of one entry per participant in each class. - Entry forms must be completed on all entries. - 6.
+All entries should be entered between 11am 3pm on August 1st, 2023.
+Judging will take place August 1st, 2023.
+Entries can be viewed on Wednesday, August 2nd from 1pm - 6pm and Thursday, August 3rd from 11am - 3 pm.
+Exhibits can be picked up on August 4th after fair breakfast. - Crittenden County Lions Club Fair and Crittenden County Extension Service are not responsible for lost or damaged items. - 8.
+This is not a qualifying event for KY State Fair. - 9.
+Awards for first, second and third place will be given.